Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Data and Sample Selection

 All 19 broad Type-I AGN galaxies lie within the JADES footprint.
-Among them, GN1034620 overlaps with the edge of a foreground galaxy, and GN9994014 shows artificial stripping in its images.
-We therefore exclude these two targets from our analysis.
+Among them, GN1034620 overlaps with the edge of a foreground galaxy, and GN9994014 is contaminated by some image artifacts.
+We therefore exclude these two sources from our analysis.
 For the remaining 17 galaxies, the image quality is sufficient for reliable image decomposition.
+Table~\ref{table:decomposition_result} lists the final sample of 17 Type-I AGN galaxies in GOODS-N analyzed in this paper.

-Among these, targets GN1089668, GN1087388, and GN1090549 have imaging available in only four bands (F090W, F115W, F356W, and F444W).
-Target GN1090253 has five bands available (F090W, F115W, F150W, F356W, and F444W), while GN1086855 has imaging in six bands, missing only F277W.
-For all other targets, imaging is available in all seven NIRCam bands.
-We present the false-color stamp images in Figure~\ref{fig:rgbcollage}.
+Among the sample, GN1089668, GN1087388, and GN1090549 have NIRCam images available in only four bands (F090W, F115W, F356W, and F444W).
+GN1090253 has five bands available (F090W, F115W, F150W, F356W, and F444W), while GN1086855 has six bands, missing only F277W.
+For all other sources, imaging data are available in all seven NIRCam bands.
+We present the false-color stamp images of the 17 Type-1 AGN galaxies in Figure~\ref{fig:rgbcollage}.

-We take these 17 broad Type-I AGN galaxies as our final sample and use the JADES NIRCam images to perform spatial AGN--host decomposition.
-We describe the decomposition procedure in detail in the following section.

 \begingroup \endgroup